Legoless/Dominus/README.md

 - Loading new devices from TestFlight to Apple Developer Portal
 - Updating provisioning profiles
-- Building and testing application
+- Building and testing application with automatic scheme detection
 - Deployment to TestFlight

 In addition to features available on Travis CI, Dominus can also help with: